defaultzone/dots.nvim/README.md

 - `lua/config/servers.lua`: contains settings for the LSP servers (currently only for the `lua_ls` server).
 - `lua/config/lazy.lua`: bootstrap for the `lazy.nvim` plugin manager.
 - `lua/config/plugins.lua`: contains a list of the plugins that will be loaded for `lazy.vim`.
-- `lua/config/plugins/`: contains all plugin settings (each file is loaded in `lua/config/plugins.lua`).
+- `lua/config/plugins/`: contains all plugins settings (each file is loaded in `lua/config/plugins.lua`).

 ### Plugins